 Sprinkle parsley (fresh or dried) on top of each bowl.
 Now the best part – time to eat!

 Tip!
 How to Freeze!

 This potato soup freezes great.
 I often will make a double or triple batch, so I can freeze it for super easy meals.
-I’ll grab some French bread at the grocery store, defrost my soup and then boom – dinner is ready!
+I’ll make some crockpot bread, defrost my soup and then boom – dinner is ready!
 Don’t you love it?

-I make the soup as instructed, and then freeze in freezer safe glass containers or freezer bags (I like reusable silicone ones).
-When it’s time to defrost you can thaw overnight in the refrigerator or I throw it in the microwave for a few minutes.
+I make the soup as instructed, and then freeze in freezer safe glass containers or freezer bags.
+When it’s time to defrost you can thaw overnight in the refrigerator or I throw it in the microwave.
 Once defrosted add soup to a pot on the stove and heat up.

 Pin for later:

-- 7 cups chicken broth can use vegetable broth for vegetarian
+- 7 cups chicken broth (or can use vegetable broth)

 - 8 potatoes about 2 pounds, unpeeled and cubed

 - 10.75 ounce can can condensed cream of mushroom soup (optional)